CommonWealthRobotics/bowler-kernel/design.md

   - Load a robot from its config file.
     - May specify the contents of the config file.
     - May specify a Git File URI.
-    - Must specify whether to connect to hardware or a simulator.
+    - Must specify whether to connect to hardware or a simulator via a connection method.
-      - In the hardware case, a connection method must be specified.
+      - In the hardware case, a device connection method must be specified.
       - In the simulator case, a simulator plugin must be specified.

 #### Simulator Plugins